Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Preliminaries

 Like stabilizer states, generators are an important part of how we deal with Clifford circuits.
-If we consider how a Clifford circuit $U$ acts on the canonical generators of $\mathcal{P}_n$, we find that
+How a given Clifford circuit $U$ acts on the generators of the Pauli matrices completely characterizes the unitary $U$ \citep{PhysRevA.80.052314}.
+To borrow the notation of \citet{2014Koenig}, this relationship can be efficiently described via: